 The job creation and economic benefits associated with the program make it almost certain to be reauthorized; however, most expect EB-5 compliance requirements will increase when the program is renewed.

 What is EB-5?
 Find out more by downloading our EB-5 Solution Kit.

-Allow us to address your business needs by contacting us, or commenting on the post below.
+Allow us to address your business needs by contacting us.
 We look forward to hearing from you